Healthy Reads Blog | PartnerMD

 If you’re relocating, your current physician may also recommend a colleague with a similar care philosophy.

 No personal referrals?
-Platforms like Healthgrades and Google Reviews can be helpful, just focus on patterns in the feedback, not one-off complaints.
+Platforms like WebMD and Google Reviews can be helpful.
+Focus on consistent patterns in feedback rather than isolated comments.

 4. Research the practice behind the physician.

-A doctor’s individual approach matters, but so does how their practice runs.
+A doctor’s individual approach matters, but so does how their practice operates day to day.

 Visit the practice’s website and look for: